 Setting yourself a goal of reaching 20/20 vision is fine.
 However, keep in mind that any improvement is a step in the right direction.
-Allow time for the exercises and diet changes to work.
+Allow time for the vitamins and diet changes to work.
 While they have been proven to improve vision, this is not an overnight cure for all vision problems.

 Changing your diet will not only help your eyes become more healthy, it will also help with your overall health as well.

 You may be considering a change to an eye healthy diet which would include many fresh fruits and vegetables but you also get a healthier body as well.
 Two for the price of one is a pretty good deal!